-Tiziana Life Sciences is a dual-listed (NASDAQ:TLSA, AIM:TILS) clinical stage biotechnology company that specializes in the developing transformative therapies for autoimmune and inflammatory diseases, degenerative diseases and cancer related to the liver.
+Tiziana Life Sciences is a dual-listed (NASDAQ:TLSA, LSE:TILS) clinical stage biotechnology company that specializes in the developing transformative therapies for autoimmune and inflammatory diseases, degenerative diseases and cancer related to the liver.
 Our clinical pipeline includes drug assets for Crohn's Disease, COVID-19 and Progressive Multiple Sclerosis and Hepatocellular Carcinoma.
 Tiziana is led by a team of highly qualified executives with extensive drug development and commercialization experience.

 Our mission is to bring breakthrough therapies with the aim of treating Crohn's Disease, COVID-19, Pro-MS and HCC and optimizing health outcomes.